metamx/spark/docs/running-on-mesos.md

   <td><code>(none)</code></td>
   <td>
     Minimum threshold in MilliSeconds to accept offers that have unavailability period set.
-Accepts offers iff the the current time plus threshold are less that the start of Unavailability period
+Accepts offers iff the the current time plus threshold is less than the start of Unavailability period.
   </td>
 </tr>
 </table>